ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/trees/follow_point.md

 This behavior tree implements a navigation behavior from a starting point, attempting to follow a dynamic point over time.
 This "dynamic point" could be a person, another robot, a virtual carrot, anything.
-The only requirement is that the pose you’d like to follow is published to the topic outlined in the `GoalUpdater` BT node.
+The only requirement is that the pose you'd like to follow is published to the topic outlined in the `GoalUpdater` BT node.

 In this tree, we replan at 1 hz just as we did in [Navigate To Pose][nav2-bt-navigate-to-pose] using the `ComputePathToPose` node.
 However, this time when we replan, we update the `goal` based on the newest information in on the updated goal topic.